george24601/notes/devOps/network/concept.md

 * use lvs/f5 IN FRONT OF nginx, e.g. f5 can do 100k qps, and use the same keepalived + virtual IP trick on lvs - enough for most cases
 * If you need EVEN HIGHER, add mutilple IPs for the same domain name,i.e., DNS polling

-Different between implementation of session and cookie?

-Use script to calculate current tcp connections, and group them by the state

 # MAC address

 a unique identifier assigned to a network interface controller (NIC) for communications at the data link layer of a network segment.